 - Patients should be committed to the process as FSS is not easily reversible.

-Each patient is unique but it is not uncommon to have a minor secondary procedure or 2 as an outpatient.
+Each patient is unique, but it is not uncommon to have a minor secondary procedure or two as an outpatient.